Venkannababu22/Venkanna-babu/README.md

   - 👯 Looking forward to launching my career as an SDE
   - 🤔 All of my projects are available at My Github Repositories
   - 📫 How to reach me <a href="https://www.gmail.com">yellamellivenkat13@gmail.com</a>
-  -👨🏻‍🎓 Know about my experiences  <a href="https://www.crio.do/learn/portfolio/yellamellivenkannababu22/">My Resume</a>
+  - 👨🏻‍🎓 Know about my experiences  <a href="https://drive.google.com/drive/home">My Resume</a>
-  - 💬 Have a look at my Portfolio
+  - 💬 Have a look at my <a href="https://www.crio.do/learn/portfolio/yellamellivenkannababu22/">Portfolio</a>Portfolio
 You can connect with me on LinkedIn